Bank account closures

 When you’re looking at a complaint about the unfair closure of a bank account, think about your overall treatment of the customer.
 Take an objective view of what caused you to close their account, and consider whether that decision was reasonable.

-You should give your final response to complaints about payment services within 15 days.
+You should give your final response to complaints about account closure within 8 weeks.
+Where the complaint is about termination charges or insufficient notice, the final response should be given within 15 days.
 Find out more about time limits for businesses.

 We only look at complaints that you’ve had a chance to look at first.
 If a customer complains and you don’t respond within the time limits or they disagree with your response, then they can come to us.